-- 4.9 A heritage impact statement should be included when making a planning application within a conservation area.
-The level of detail should be proportionate and no more than is sufficient to understand the potential impact of the proposal on the conservation area (NPPF, para 189).
-As a minimum, the relevant historic environment record should be consulted, which may include conservation area character appraisals and management plans as well as national and local listings for heritage buildings and other structures. - 4.10 It is not sufficient to merely copy and paste what the historic environment record says about the conservation area or heritage asset.
-You must make an assessment of significance and how your proposal may affect it; (this could be positive, negative or both).
-Where necessary and proportionate, you should employ appropriate heritage expertise.
-We will take your assessment into account when considering the impact of your proposal on the conservation area and any other heritage asset, including nationally and locally designated buildings and structures.
+- 4.8 A heritage impact statement should be submitted when making a planning application within a conservation area.
+The level of detail should be proportionate and no more than is sufficient to understand the potential impact of the proposal on the conservation area.
+As a minimum, the relevant historic environment record should be consulted, which may include conservation area character appraisals and management plans, as well as national and local listings for heritage buildings and other structures.6 - 4.9 It is not sufficient to merely copy and paste what the historic environment record says about the conservation area or heritage asset.
+An assessment must be made of significance and how the proposal may affect it; this could be positive, negative or both.
+Where necessary and proportionate, appropriate heritage expertise should be employed.
+The Council will take the assessment into account when considering the impact of a proposal on a conservation area and on any other heritage asset, including nationally and locally listed buildings and structures.